gbrunton/CacheRepository/README.md

 You can create your own [IStringFormatterAttribute](https://github.com/gbrunton/CacheRepository/blob/master/CacheRepository/StringFormatterAttributes/IStringFormatterAttribute.cs) implementations and apply them directly to properties for explicit formatting.

+For example, the [LengthAttribute](https://github.com/gbrunton/CacheRepository/blob/master/CacheRepository/StringFormatterAttributes/LengthAttribute.cs) attribute allows you to set a field's length and justification.

 ## Still To Come

 Text file bulk insert implementation?
+(Note, I need to look into this.
+I'm not auto flushing the file stream so my current implementation of Insert might actually be closer to the BulkInsert)

 Text file update implementation?